Students are responsible for meeting graduation requirements.

 - Proceed through individual educational programs in an orderly fashion, with continual monitoring and evaluation.

-- Become familiar with the many university and community resources available (educational, financial, social, etc.) academic competency.
+- Become familiar with the many University and community resources available (educational, financial, social, etc.).

 - Receive accurate information regarding University requirements, options, and procedures.

 - Make intelligent career choices based upon realistic and accurate information.